Chapter 25

 Jo was actually pretty cool.
 Without asking anybody’s permission, she changed her first name to “Jocelyn” because she got tired of its being only two letters long.

 “So why not make it Johannesburgsouthafrica?”
-Robin asked, having sweated through a geography quiz before Band.
+Robin asked, having sweated through a Geography quiz before Band.

 “Nahhhh—too heavy on the apartheid.
 I’d rather go jostlin’.”